overwolf/apis-sample-apps/README.md

 * Download the repo to your machine.
 * Load each folder to the OW client as unpacked extension.

+## io-samlpe

+## ads-sample

+This is an elementary sample app for ads.
+The app contains one desktop window with an ad.
+When this window is hidden or minimized, the ad is removed.

+## subscription-sample

+Demonstrates how to use thesubscriptions API.

 ## app-channels-sample

 Demonstrates how to use the app channels feature and API.